Posterior shoulder dislocation

 Plain films usually suffice in making the diagnosis, although cross-sectional imaging (CT / MRI) is often used to assess for the presence and extent of articular surface injury (reverse Hill-Sachs lesion), glenoid injury (reverse Bankart lesion) or ligamentous injury.

 Posterior dislocation may be missed initially on frontal radiographs in 50% of cases, as the humeral head appears to be almost normally aligned with the glenoid 1-2.
 The absence of external rotation on images in a standard shoulder series is a clue to posterior dislocation, the internally rotated humeral head takes on a rounded appearance known as the lightbulb sign 2.
+Acute angle of the scapulohumeral arch (Moloney's arch) is also present and can be used to distinguish from anterior dislocation.

 Axillary, scapular Y, or posterior oblique projections are needed for confirmation.